Texas A&M University–Kingsville: Campus

 Texas A&M–Kingsville is located in Kingsville, Texas, just 40 mi southwest of Corpus Christi, Texas and 120 mi north of Mexico.
-Kingsville, with a population of 25,000, is home to the headquarters of the famed King Ranch and Naval Air Station Kingsville.
+Kingsville, with a population of around 25,000, is home to the headquarters of the famed King Ranch and Naval Air Station Kingsville.
 The Kingsville campus of Texas A&M–Kingsville encompasses 1601 acre of land, with the bulk of activities occurring within a 250 acre main campus that consists of more than 85 buildings.

 College Hall after football victory as seen from Javelina statue on University Blvd.

 The architecture of the main campus reflects a Spanish Mission Revival style.
 The school's first president, R. B. Cousins, decided that the campus should reflect the people and culture of the area.
 He established the tradition of having each of the buildings on campus reflect a Spanish Mission Revival style of architecture.
 Nearly every building on the campus has the red tile roofs, towers, and a curved-gable parapet.

 The first building constructed, Manning Hall, contains an eastern tower that is a stylized version of the tower at Mission San José.
 The tower on the west is a replica of the tower at Mission Concepcion.
 The curved-gable parapet represents the Alamo, the famous former mission located in San Antonio.

 In addition to the main campus, the university operates several satellite campuses around the main campus.
 This includes the agricultural research area to the west of campus, the TAMUK Rodeo Arena and livestock area to the north of campus, and the Tio and Janell Kleberg Wildlife Research Park adjacent to the northwestern entrance of the main campus on Corral Avenue.